Stuart Forster writes a city guide with top things to do and see in Bristol, England.

 A place to drink in Bristol

 For craft beers, King Street is the place to head.
 The Beer Emporium, Small Bar and King Street Brew House all serve a selection of ales.

 But Bristol is in the heart of cider country.
 Locals reckon that The Coronation Tap, in Clifton, is the place to head to sample cider.

 If you prefer the idea of tea or coffee, perhaps with a slice of home-style cake, pop into one of the Boston Tea Party cafés that are dotted around Bristol.

 A place to shop in Bristol

 If you’re into shopping then you’ll probably enjoy exploring the Bristol Shopping Quarter, at Broadmead, featuring Cabot Circus and The Galleries Shopping Centre.
 The Harvey Nichols department store is one of the key attractions for shoppers.

-For independent retailers and an array of foods it’s worth browsing by St Nicholas Market, where trading began back in the 18th century.
+For independent retailers and an array of foods, it’s worth browsing St Nicholas Market, where trading began back in the 18th century.

 A place to stay in Bristol

 If you want to treat yourself to a luxury weekend, book into the Bristol Marriott Royal Hotel, which opened in 1863.
 The four-star hotel is located centrally, at College Green, and has an indoor pool and sauna.
 Afternoon tea is served in the hotel’s Club Lounge.